Olive Bread

 Instructions

 - Preheat oven to 350 degrees.
-Lightly coat a 9x5x3-inch loaf pan with nonstick cooking spray.
+Line a 9ร5 loaf pan with parchment paper, leaving a slight overhang on two sides.

-- Heat 1 tablespoon butter over medium-high in a medium nonstick skillet.
-Sauté onions until soft and translucent, about 3 minutes, stirring occasionally.
+- Heat 1 tablespoon butter over medium-high in a nonstick skillet.
+Sautรฉ onions until soft and translucent, about 3 minutes.
 Set aside.

-- In a large bowl, whisk together both the flours, baking soda, baking powder, salt, herbs, and cheese.
+- In a large bowl, whisk together the flour, baking soda, baking powder, salt, Italian herbs, and Parmesan.ย

 - In a medium bowl, whisk together the buttermilk, 2 tablespoons melted butter, eggs, onions, and olives until combined.
 Add wet mixture to the dry ingredients, stirring until moist and incorporated.
 (Do not over mix.)